mongodb/mongodbatlas-cloudformation-resources/cfn-resources/cluster/docs/README.md

 #### DiskSizeGB

-Capacity, in gigabytes, of the host’s root volume.
+Capacity, in gigabytes, of the hosts root volume.
 Increase this number to add capacity, up to a maximum possible value of 4096 (i.e., 4 TB).
 This value must be a positive integer.

 _Required_: No